Liguria

 Cinque Terre

 On our very first visit we drove into Riomaggiore but on subsquent trips we have arrived in any one of the villages by train, using Santa Margherita Liqure as our base.
-Very easy,just get up in the morning, walk to the train station and in about 45 minutes to an hour you are there.
-There are trains that roar along the coast, through the endless series of tunnels and it is a few dollars to catch a train and travel from village to village.
+Travelling by train to the areas was very easy, just get up in the morning, walk to the train station and in about 45 minutes to an hour you are there.
+There are numerous trains that go along the coast, travelling through the endless series of tunnels.
+For a few dollars you can catch a train and travel from village to village using the rail system almost like a transit line..

-Of course, you can do the walk, a real attraction and walk through the vineyards from each of the villages.
-We started to do it on one trip but the wise told us to go back as whe did not have the proper footwear for the climb.
-Our friends Chris and Carmen Grant have completed the walk and they confirmed that there are sections that involve a steep climb but you do not have to be a mountain climber to make the total walk.
+Of course, you can do the walk, a real attraction, and walk through the vineyards from each of the villages.
+We started to do it on one trip but a wiser person told us to go back as whe did not have the proper footwear for the climb.
+Our friends Chris and Carmen Grant have completed the walk and they confirmed that there are sections that involve a steep climb but you do not have to be a mountain climber to make the total walk just be prepared for a workout.

 We have talked to many who plan to spend quite a bit of time in the villages.
-Our word of caution is do so if you really want to relax.
-As we found with our stay, by the end of the day the towns really close up, there will be a bar or restaurant open, but if you want to kick back and relax all evening then that is fine.
-But if you need other things to keep you going, then visit the towns in the day.
+Our word of caution is to stay in one of the small towns if you really want to relax.
+As we found, by the end of the day the tourists leave, and the towns close up.
+Oh yes there is always a bar or restaurant open.